 - Government agencies responsible for infrastructure laws

 Identifying the cause of the accident, such as driver negligence, improper regulations, or defective automation technology, can easily get quite complex.
 Having an attorney who is well-versed in autonomous vehicles can make all the difference in the outcome of your case.

-Contact Our Fort Lauderdale Car Accident Attorneys for Help After a Self-Driving Car Accident
+Contact Our Car Crash Lawyer in Fort Lauderdale, FL for Help After a Self-Driving Car Accident

 If you were hurt in an accident involving an autonomous vehicle, the Fort Lauderdale self-driving car accident lawyers at Hollander Law Firm Accident Injury Lawyers can help you hold the responsible parties financially accountable.

 We’ve recovered significant financial awards for our injured clients, and we will do everything we can to get you a similar result.